Pan American Silver Corp. Declares Quarterly Dividend of $0.10 (TSE:PAAS)

 Pan American Silver Corp.
 (TSE:PAAS – Get Rating) announced a quarterly dividend on Friday, November 18th, TickerTech reports.
-Investors of record on Friday, December 2nd will be paid a dividend of 0.10 per share on Friday, December 2nd.
-This represents a $0.40 annualized dividend and a dividend yield of 2.03%.
-The ex-dividend date is Friday, November 18th.
+Stockholders of record on Friday, December 2nd will be given a dividend of 0.10 per share on Friday, December 2nd.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.04%.
+The ex-dividend date of this dividend is Friday, November 18th.

 Wall Street Analyst Weigh In

-Several equities research analysts recently commented on PAAS shares.
-National Bankshares lowered their price target on Pan American Silver from C$33.00 to C$31.50 in a research note on Thursday, October 13th.
-Pi Financial reduced their target price on Pan American Silver from C$30.00 to C$28.00 in a report on Monday, September 12th.
+Several brokerages recently issued reports on PAAS.
+National Bankshares cut their target price on shares of Pan American Silver from C$33.00 to C$31.50 in a research note on Thursday, October 13th.
+Pi Financial cut their target price on shares of Pan American Silver from C$30.00 to C$28.00 in a research note on Monday, September 12th.

 Pan American Silver Company Profile